ebmonson/lightningpy/README.md

 > and PEGASE + Cloudy models used in Lehmer+(2024) must be [downloaded](https://www.dropbox.com/scl/fo/is74ra0tc1t0jdo4dsntm/ADDNjrtxro2euqCWmYrCO0Y?rlkey=9v113nb8rqgl5zul6xawuwdde&st=kzgq6kxr&dl=0) before they
 > can be used with Lightning.

-Python prototype of the Lightning SED fitting code.
+`lightning.py` is the python version of the Lightning SED-fitting code.

-Keep in mind that everything here is not necessarily *right* or produced according to best practices.
-Yet.
+The goal of the project is to maintain Lightning's primary design philosophy of simplicity and physically-based models, while taking advantage of Python's object-oriented nature and the wide array of pre-existing astronomical Python code to improve modularity and user-friendliness.

+The IDL version of `Lightning` is now considered the "legacy" version, and will not see further development.
+Its documentation will remain available at `lightning-sed.readthedocs.io <https://lightning-sed.readthedocs.io>`_, and the source code can still be downloaded from `github.com/rafaeleufrasio/lightning <https://www.github.com/rafaeleufrasio/lightning>`_.

+This new python version contains all the features of IDL `Lightning` with the current notable exception of the Doore+(2021) inclination-dependent attenuation model.
+Users interested in the properties of highly-inclined disk galaxies are encouraged to continue to use IDL `Lightning` for their analyses, and to let the authors know if it would be nice to access that model through `lightning.py`.

 ## Installation
 ------
-Currently, `plightning` is not available on [PyPI](https://pypi.org/) or [conda-forge](https://conda-forge.org/).
+Currently, `lightning.py` is not available on [PyPI](https://pypi.org/) or [conda-forge](https://conda-forge.org/).
-Until it is uploaded, `plightning` and its dependencies can be installed by cloning the repo, creating a conda environment with the required dependencies, and then installing the package:
+Until it is uploaded, `lightning.py` and its dependencies can be installed by cloning the repo, creating a conda environment with the required dependencies, and then installing the package:

 ```sh
 git clone https://github.com/ebmonson/plightning.git